 If you will not be using a funeral director, you must complete and file the death certificate yourself.
 Alaska law requires you to file the death certificate with the local registrar within three days of the death and before you dispose of the remains.
-(Alaska Code § 18.50.230(a).)
+(Alaska Statutes § 18.50.230(a).)

 The doctor in charge of the deceased person’s care must complete the medical portion of the death certificate within 24 hours of the death.
-(Alaska Code § 18.50.230(c).)
+(Alaska Statutes § 18.50.230(c).)
 If the death occurred without medical attendance, a medical examiner or the health department will provide the death certificate and information about how to fill it out.
 For more information, contact the Bureau of Vital Statistics.

 You will need certified copies of the death certificate to carry out other tasks after the death, such as arranging for the disposition of the body and transferring the deceased person’s property to inheritors.
 You may be able to file the death certificate and get certified copies on the same day.
 If not, you will have to make a return trip to pick up the copies.
 Be prepared to pay a small fee for each copy.